Medically reviewed by Drugs.com. Last updated on Dec 4, 2023.

 What is ankylosing spondylitis?

 Ankylosing spondylitis is a type of arthritis that affects your spine.
 Inflammation in the vertebrae causes them to become fused (joined).
 This makes your spine less flexible than it should be.
-Signs and symptoms begin in your tailbone area and move up your back and into your neck over time.
-Other joints that may be affected include the shoulder, hip, and knee.
-You may also have inflammation in your eyes, bowels, heart, or lungs.
+Symptoms begin in your tailbone area and move up your back over time.
+Other joints that may be affected include the shoulder, neck, and hip.

 What are the signs and symptoms of ankylosing spondylitis?

-- Pain in the lower back that is worst after no activity and gets better with movement (adults)
+- Pain in the lower back that gets better with movement (adults)

 - Pain or inflammation in the hips, or where tendons or ligaments attach to bone

 - Redness or pain in one or both eyes